 August 2014: The New Mexico Higher Education Department (HED) has established a number of objectives for NM community colleges and four-year institutions.
 In the summer of 2014, HED staff requested an institution-by-institution report of organizational efforts to meet HED objectives.
 In August, 2014, NMJC responded to the HED request with the following report: New Mexico Junior College - response to HED request for information August 2014 .
 During the coming months, NMJC staff will be working to build these HED-identified objectives into regular annual reporting that is presented to the NMJC Board and staff.

-August 2010: The Community College Survey of Student Engagement (CCSSE) is an important research instrument used by the college to evaluate student/faculty engagement and academic activities.
+August 2013: The Community College Survey of Student Engagement (CCSSE) is an important research instrument used by the college to evaluate student/faculty engagement and academic activities.
 Hundreds of colleges nationallly participate in the study and NMJC results are compared to other colleges helping to give NMJC academic leaders information about how and where we are performing well and where we need to improve.
-NMJC participates int he study every three years and we recently received our results for the 2010 study (our last participations were in 2007 and 2004).
 Following are three of the top-level overview reports recently published for NMJC: